 Bilingualism Across Different Regions

-Bilingualism can vary greatly across different regions.
-In India, for example, there are over 22 official languages, and many individuals are multilingual.
-In Africa, there are over 2,000 languages spoken, and many individuals are fluent in multiple languages.
+Multilingualism can vary greatly across different regions.
+For example, India has over 22 official languages, and many individuals are multilingual speaking up to seven languages.
+In Africa, over 2,000 languages are spoken, and many individuals are fluent in multiple languages.

 Bilingualism can also vary within a single country.
 In Mexico, Spanish is the official language, but many individuals also speak indigenous languages such as Nahuatl or Maya.
 In some regions of Mexico, individuals may be bilingual in Spanish and an indigenous language.